-REMM Description Rozelle Interchange Pedestrian and Cyclist Improvement Strategy (E58) (Stage 3) Rozelle Parkland Enhancement (Stage 4) Beneath structure/facility Maximum settlement Maximum angular distortion r Limiting tensile strain (per cent) Buildings - Low or non-sensitive properties 30 mm 1 in 350 0.1 (ie less than or equal to two levels and carparks) Buildings - High or sensitive properties 20 mm 1 in 500 0.1 (ie greater than or equal to 3 levels and carparks) Roads and parking areas 40 mm 1 in 250 N/A Parks 50 mm 1 in 250 N/A PL7 As defined in Burland et al. 'B Extension', London, Thomas Te Further assessment of potenti detailed design.
-In areas where and monitoring program to measures will be investigated a elfor (2001) ial settlement e ground move asure settleme impacts, including n ment in excess of se nt, distortion or strain numerical modelling, ettlement criteria is pre n will be implemented will be undertaken during edicted, an instrumentation d.
-Feasible and reasonable Not applicable Not applicable criteria.
-Measures that will be or • ned settlement is within the onsidered may include (but are not • ited Settlement is within the criteria.
-Measures that will be co Review of the propose onsidered may include (but are not nincluding: • dea setuement is within the criteria.
-Measures that will be considered.
-Review of the propose the depth and onsidered may ed tunnel desig d alignment of include (but are not nincluding: • dea Setuement is within the criteria.
-Measures that will be one Review of the propose the depth and the proximity onsidered may ed tunnel desig d alignment of n include (but are not n including: tunnels nels to each other • dea setuement is within the
+REMM Description Rozelle Interchange Pedestrian and Cyclist Improvement Strategy (E58) (Stage 3) Rozelle Parkland Enhancement (Stage 4) Beneath structure/facility Maximum settlement Maximum angular distortion Limiting tensile strain (per cent) Buildings - Low or non-sensitive properties 30 mm 1 in 350 0.1 (ie less than or equal to two levels and carparks) Buildings - High or sensitive properties 20 mm 1 in 500 0.1 (ie greater than or equal to 3 levels and carparks) Roads and parking areas 40 mm 1 in 250 N/A Parks 50 mm 1 in 250 N/A As defined in Burland et al. 'B Extension', London, Thomas Te • . e to tunnelling - Cas se Studies from const truction of the Jubilee Line PL7 Further assessment of potenti detailed design.
+In areas where and monitoring program to measures will be investigated a criteria.
+Measures that will be continued to the continued of the continu e ground movem asure settlemen nd implemented nent in excess of set t, distortion or strain I to ensure where po ttlement criteria is pre a will be implemented possible that the predict edicted, an instrumentation .
+Feasible and reasonable Not applicable Not applicable Review of the propose d tunnel design including: o the depth and d alignment of tu ınnels o the proximity of multiple tunn els to each other o the proposed tunnel support system o the tunnel lini ng to manage g roundwater inflows